 After deleting 95% of its use, I returned the manuscript; the author was mortified that their work had such an obvious error in it.
 Hilariously, I later received an email with the word “very” repeated over and over, at least 500 times (very very very very very very, etc.).
 Then came the message, “Just trying to get that word out of my system before I write my next book.”

-Use this link to the Word Counter web site and run your WIP (work in progress) within its walls.
+Recently I came across a cool online tool where you can see which of your words are repeated too often.
+Use this link to the WordCounter.net website and run your WIP (work in progress) within its walls.

+Which begs the question about your work in progress.
 What words have you overused in your manuscript?

 Later I took one paragraph from the A’Kempis book at random and entered it into the system and clicked to have it check for plagiarism.
 It took me to grammarly.com which reported, “We’ve found 6 writing issues in your text and have also detected significant plagiarism.”
 To verify the issues, you have to sign up on that site and pay for their services.
 But apparently teachers use this to check students’ papers for plagiarism.